Jaimierl/reading-notes/javascript1.md

 # Foundations of Javascript

-Javascript is essentially a computer language that can make websites more interactive by running more complex processes.
+Javascript is essentially a computer language that can make websites interactive by running more complex processes.

 ## How Computers Work
 - Computers work through 4 main processes: **Input**, **Storage**, **Processing**, and **Output**.